semgrep/mcp/README.md

      }
      ```

 ## Usage

-This package is published to PyPI as [semgrep-mcp](https://pypi.org/p/semgrep-mcp) and can be installed and run with [pip](https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/#install-a-package), [pipx](https://pipx.pypa.io/), [uv](https://docs.astral.sh/uv/), [poetry](https://python-poetry.org/), or any python packages manager.
+This package is published to PyPI as [semgrep-mcp](https://pypi.org/p/semgrep-mcp) and can be installed and run with [pip](https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/#install-a-package), [pipx](https://pipx.pypa.io/), [uv](https://docs.astral.sh/uv/), [poetry](https://python-poetry.org/), or any python package manager.

 ```bash
 $ pipx install semgrep-mcp